-The murder of 26-year-old sea turtle conservationist Jairo Mora in late May exposed cracks in Costa Rica’s international environmental image, and proved that protecting nature sometimes has a terrible cost.
+The murder of 26-year-old sea turtle conservationist Jairo Mora in May 2013 exposed cracks in Costa Rica’s international environmental image, and proved that protecting nature sometimes has a terrible cost.
 Official corruption, lax regulations, and drug trafficking threaten the environmental bounty of Central America’s most visited country.
+Sadly, seven men have been recently acquitted of the charge, so the injustice continues.

 Endangered protectors: Turtle conservationist’s death highlights perils of protecting Costa Rica’s environmental wealth